jdeon/dnd5e-printSheet/README.md

 # Print sheet for D&D5e

-Allows the export of player character sheet in csv an in html.

-The choice of the export type is display on the module settings
+The module adds a button at the top of player character sheet.
+This allows you to export the data of the character in a readable document.
+The document can be in html or in CSV, you can choose the export type in the module settings.

+## Export Types

+- html (plain): better to print it on paper or in pdf.
+All fields are visible, and they are not interactive.
+- csv: good to see data or to print.
+- html (accordion): better way to keep it on mobile.
+It gives a clear document where field is clickable to give more details.

 ### Compatibility:
 - Tested with FVTT v9 - 11.

-### Known Issues:
-- Special caractère on CSV export.

 ### Installation Instructions